Tensor product algebras, Grassmannians and Khovanov homology: Tensor product algebras of

-so $h_p(Y_1,\dots,Y_j)\in I_\kappa$ if $p>q-j-1$ and $j\leq \kappa(q)$.
+so $h_p(Y_1,\dots,Y_j)\in I_\kappa$ if $p>\ell-j$.
 Another useful observation is that if $\kappa(1)>0$, then $1\in I_\kappa$. \begin{remark} As we'll discuss in Section \ref{sec:geom-grassm}, this quotient ring is the cohomology ring of a particular smooth Schubert cell in its Borel presentation.
-Thus, this foreshadows a geometric construction of our algebra as discussed in that section. \end{remark}
+Thus, this foreshadows a geometric construction of our algebra as discussed in that section. \end{remark} Let $\mathbf{Y}=\{Y_1,\dots, Y_k\}$ with the usual action of the symmetric group $S_k$ and its generators $s_i=(i,i+1)$. \begin{lemma} The algebra $T^\ell_{\ell-2k}$ acts on the sum $\oplus_\kappa S/I_\kappa$ over weakly increasing functions sending $e_\kappa$ to the projection to the summand $S/I_\kappa$, and the other elements acting by the formulae: